d13co/algorand-find-missing-seed-word/README.md

 Type `y` and press ENTER to proceed.

+### ⚠️  Windows issue

+If you have just installed nodejs on Windows for this, you may get an error while trying to run the command: `code ENOENT ...
+C:\Users\User\AppData\Roaming\npm ...`

+You can try running `npm install -g npm` which should fix the issue.

 ## Example output

 Correct seed phrase: merit kiwi deposit enough barely hollow salad labor bench video add legal supreme pig jar there donate again burger dove cost trade crouch absorb when